Rex-1031/To-Do-Js/README.md

 **PART I: Basic To Do List**
 * Give the User the ability to add an item to the list using a text input and submit button.

-* The item inputted should appear on the list.
+* The item should appear on the list.

 * When selecting an item on the list with a mouse click, the item should toggle complete and incomplete via strikethough or  checked box etc.